This article explains how the Cisco ISE integration works with VisitorOS and how to configure your Cisco ISE environment for the integration.

 The location names tell VisitorOS which sites to create Wi-Fi credentials for.

-3. From the left sidebar, click Guest Locations and SSID, and make note of the location names you want to use.
-You will send them to your CSM later.
+From the left sidebar, click Guest Locations and SSID.
+Copy the location names you want to use and save them in a safe location.

 Important:

-Make sure to note the exact spelling and capitalization of the location names.
+Make sure to copy the exact spelling and capitalization of the location names.

 Service URL

-You will need to send your CSM the public IP address or URL that VisitorOS must use to connect to your Cisco ISE environment.
+You will need the public IP address or URL that VisitorOS must use to connect to your Cisco ISE environment.
 If you do not know your public IP address or URL, contact your IT department for assistance.

 Network configuration